Best Investment Websites

 Motley Fool offers other packages (below) that are tailored toward a specific investing strategy.

-For example, their "Discovery: 10x" package promises to search only for stocks with the most potential to return 1,000% or more, and the "Motley Fool Options" service takes advantage of simple, profitable options strategies.
+For example, their "Everlasting: 10x" package promises to search only for stocks capable of producing 10x returns or more, and the "Motley Fool Options" service takes advantage of simple, profitable options strategies.

 Motley Fool Premium Services Price[2]